 One of the most important parts of lending is accepting payments.
-Many of the features inside LoanPro are based around this concept.
-The purpose of this article is to give an overview of payments inside the LoanPro system that links to articles with more detail about features that are concerned with payments, or specific aspects of payments that warrant more explanation.
+Many of the features inside of LoanPro are based around this concept.
+This article gives an overview of payments inside the LoanPro system and provides links to articles with greater detail about features that warrant further explanation.

 Payments in a Loan/Lease Account

-This page is designed to give you all the information necessary for the payments that have been logged on the individual account.
-The table underneath the summary shows all the payments made on the account.
-Payments that are active and still apply to the account are blue while edited payments are grey and reversed payments are pink.
+This page is designed to give you all of the information you need for the payments that have been logged on the individual account.
+The table underneath the summary shows all payments made on the account.
+Payments that are active and still apply to the account are blue.
+If a payment is edited, it will be listed in beige.
+Any reversed payments are listed in pink.
 You can click any of the column headers to sort by the information in that column.
 There will be a note at the top of this area if there are active recovery payments on the loan.

-In the far right column of all active payments that don’t have a date prior to your company cutoff date, you should have four options:
+In the far right column of all active payments that don’t have a date prior to your company cutoff date, you will have four options: